 Founded in France in 1975, Ipsos is listed on the Euronext Paris since July 1st, 1999.
 The company is part of the SBF 120 and the Mid-60 index and is eligible for the Deferred Settlement Service (SRD).

-ISIN code FR0000073298, Reuters ISOS.PA, Bloomberg IPS:FP www.ipsos.com
+ISIN code FR0000073298, Reuters ISOS.PA, Bloomberg IPS:FP www.ipsos.com to make confident decisions has never been greater.

 Game Changers